safesoftware/FMETraining/ServerAuthoring1Basics/Exercise1.md

 Start the FME Data Inspector by selecting it from the Windows start menu.
 Inspect all of the source data to become familiar with it.
 The VancouverNeighborhoods has a different coordinate system than the other dataset so be careful and turn on a background map if you want to view all the data together.

-The goal of our translation is to convert the Firehalls and Neighborhoods to a database, dividing the firehalls data up into a separate table per neighborhood.
+The goal of our translation is to convert the FireHalls and Neighborhoods to a database, dividing the firehall data into a separate table per neighborhood.

 <br>**2) Start FME Workbench**
 <br>Start FME Workbench by selecting it from the Windows start menu.
-Begin with an empty canvas by closing any existing workspace (if necessary) and clicking on the Main tab.

-Now select Readers &gt; Add Reader to start adding a reader to the workspace.
-When prompted, enter the following details for the Firehalls dataset:
+On a blank canvas, select Readers &gt; Add Reader to start adding a reader to the workspace.
+When prompted, enter the following details for the FireHalls dataset:

 <table style="border: 0px">